Commercial Property Insurance

 - Valuable papers coverage provides limited coverage for your business records and other valuable papers.
 You may be able to buy an endorsement to increase this coverage.

 - Ordinance or law coverage pays additional costs to repair or rebuild a facility to current building codes after it’s damaged.
-Many policies provide limited ordinance coverage, but you can increase it with an endorsement.
+Many policies provide limited ordinance coverage, but you can increase the coverage with an endorsement.

 - Boiler and machinery coverage covers boilers, air conditioning units, compressors, steam cookers, electric water heaters, and similar machinery.
-Coverage is usually only for machinery listed in the policy and to any subsequent losses, such as when a boiler explosion or water heater leak causes damage to other property.
-You can usually buy this coverage as an endorsement or a separate policy.
+Coverage is usually only for machinery listed in the policy and to losses caused by malfunctions of boilers or machinery, such as when a boiler explosion or water heater leak causes damage to other property.
+You can buy this coverage as an endorsement or a separate policy.

 - Inland marine coverage insures goods in transit by land, air, or inland waterways.
 It also covers projects under construction and transportation and communications structures, such as bridges, tunnels, and communications towers.